-The TSS shall describe why the developer self-assesses the TOE to correctly implement the Security Functional Requirements.
+The TSS shall include a self-assessment by the developer how the TOE correctly implements the Security Functional Requirements.

 This self-assessment may be provided as a separate document (such as a filled-in questionnaire), however is considered part of the public ST.